INL/BlackLab/core/new-interfaces/README.md

 SERVER POLICIES
-- get rid of threadpauser?
+- get rid of threadpauser? (only if we can prove it cannot help)
 - max. number of running searches (if you try to start one but already at max, you get an error message) (probably needs to take into account how many cores a search is using)
 - max. hits to process per search (if exceeded, BLS will indicate this)